Vasculogenic mimicry

 Vascular mimicries (indicated by arrows) in melanoma A) H&E stain B) PanMelanoma cocktail stain.

 Vasculogenic mimicry (VM) is a strategy used by tumors to ensure sufficient blood supply is brought to its cells through establishing new tumor vascularization.
 This process is similar to tumor angiogenesis; on the other hand vascular mimicry is unique in that this process occurs independent of endothelial cells.
 Vasculature is instead developed de novo by cancer cells, which under stress conditions such as hypoxia, express similar properties to stem cells, capable of differentiating to mimic the function of endothelial cells and form vasculature-like structures.
 The ability of tumors to develop and harness nearby vasculature is considered one of the hallmarks of cancer disease development and is thought to be closely linked to tumor invasion and metastasis.
 Vascular mimicry has been observed predominantly in aggressive and metastatic cancers and has been associated with negative tumor characteristics such as increased metastasis, increased tissue invasion, and overall poor outcomes for patient survival.
 Vascular mimicry poses a serious problem for current therapeutic strategies due to its ability to function in the presence of Anti-angiogenic therapeutic agents.
 In fact, such therapeutics have been found to actually drive VM formation in tumors, causing more aggressive and difficult to treat tumors to develop.

 The structure of tumor blood vessels formed through the known tumor angiogenesis pathways.
 Vasculogenesis, sprouting angiogenesis, Intussusceptive angiogenesis, vessel co-option, and both vascular mimicry tubular and patterned matrix types are shown.

 Overview

-Vascular mimicry was first discovered in 1999 by Maniotis et al. who identified blood supplying channels in malignant melanoma that were composed entirely of tumor cell based structures.
+Vascular mimicry was first discovered in 1999 by Maniotis et al. who identified blood supplying channels in melanoma that were composed entirely of tumor cell based structures.
 They found that cancer cells had taken on endothelial cell properties and were forming blood conducting vessels independent of normal angiogenesis pathways.
 This finding spurred interest within the research community to discover the cause of this pathway and its relevance to disease.

 Researchers have since discovered that VM is closely linked to several signaling pathways including vascular signaling, embryogenesis, and the hypoxic response.